Guide to the individual coverage HRA (ICHRA)

 You can tailor an ICHRA in several ways to make it fit the diverse needs of your organization and your employees.
 By dividing your employees into classes, you can legally offer different benefits and allowances to different groups of employees based on bona fide job-based criteria.
 For example, you can offer different allowances to full-time and part-time employees or choose only to offer an ICHRA to your salaried employees.

-You can also differ allowances based on your employees’ age and family status.
+You can also differ allowances based on your employees’ age and family status, like single or married.

 No contribution or participation requirements